 Yellowstone National Park

-Designated a national park in 1872, Yellowstone is one of the most famous national parks in the world.
+Designated a national park in 1872, Yellowstone is one of the world’s most famous national parks.
 This unspoiled natural area of over 2.2 million acres of wilderness is open throughout the year, and it is the perfect playground for hikers, bikers, campers, and anyone else who loves the outdoors.

 Yellowstone is easy to access.
-If you are staying in Jackson Hole, go to the south entrance on Highway 89, which is located in Grand Teton National Park.
+If you stay in Jackson Hole, go to the south entrance on Highway 89, which is located in Grand Teton National Park.
 Most roads inside the park open at the end of April, but always check before you arrive.

 Grand Teton National Park

-The park offers a wide range of activities including hiking, climbing, camping, kayaking, boating, mountain biking, and horseback riding.
-You will also find a wide variety of wildlife here including grizzly bears, moose, elk, and bison.
+The park offers a wide range of activities, including hiking, climbing, camping, kayaking, boating, mountain biking, and horseback riding.
+You will also find a wide variety of wildlife, including grizzly bears, moose, elk, and bison.

 Devils Tower National Monument